atticus-lv/RenderNode/README.md

 #### Nodes

 + group nodes
-+ new switch node for all types sockets (no 'Variants Node'any more, use a direct input socket)
++ new switch node for all types sockets (no 'Variants Node' any more, use a direct input socket)
 + input nodes (object/material/float/vector/int/bool/string)
-+ utility nodes (math/vector,boolean math/string operate)
++ utility nodes (math/vector, boolean math/string operate)
 + get / set nodes
 + new render list node and get render list index node